rmziolek/pySoftWhere/docs/source/index.rst

 Welcome to the pySoftWhere documentation
 ===================================

-**pySoftWhere** is a Python library for analyzing interfaces of soft matter nanostructures, such as micelles, monolayers, and polymer films that creates recipes mixing random ingredients.
+**pySoftWhere** is a Python library for analyzing interfaces of soft matter nanostructures, such as *micelles, monolayers, and polymer films*

+..
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+   It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.